AndreiBoris/toronto-theatre-map/plan.md

 3. Get the search bar to appear on the map DONE
 4. Test that bindings work with this method of getting the map loaded SKIPPED
 5. Reapply own method of having the map be separate.
 SKIPPED
-6. Set up some map markers
+6. Set up some map markers - figure out how to search for places using names not coordinates
 7. Get twitter feed

 ### Working with Google Maps API